conduitl/csv_lesson/README.md

 //fs.writeFileSync('output/consolidated.csv', consolidatedData);
 //console.log('File written to: ' + 'output/consolidated.csv');
 ```
+> If you already know a little bit about Node, you may have noticed that we're using `readdirSync` and `readFileSync` rather than `readdir` and `readFile`.
+We're using the synchronous versions of these functions for simplicity sake.
+The beauty of Node is that it's asynchronous.
+Node can read a giant file that takes several minutes to process and in the meantime accomplish several other tasks.
+Other envionments tend to wait until a single process is finished before another begins.
+This means a single long running progress can put everything else on hold.

+> Writing asynchronous code is more complex, which is why we are sticking to the synchronous versions of these function for now.

 <a name="l5"></a>__Listing 5 - Understanding how directory names are stored__  | [return to top](#)
 ```
 const fs = require('fs');